Yes, in the application for admissions. We have had faculty call admitted candidates personally.

 ODI support includes:

-• Formal Inclusive Search training workshops for departments, search committee
+Formal Inclusive Search training workshops for departments, search committees

 Flexible Spending Plan (Section 125 Plan)

 Employee Assistance Plan